top of page

 This results in unearned revenue, which is a liability under accrual accounting that recognizes someone has paid you for something that you haven’t fully delivered yet.

+It's a good strategy for some businesses, but not for all.
 In the long run, there can be a huge payoff to switching from a service business to a product business; but the going can be tough, especially if your consulting clients transition to your SaaS product before you have enough new customers to make up for the lost income.

 This strategy works best for companies that think they can either: